alucchi/Foundations_Deep_Learning_course_HS25/README.md

 ## Prerequisites
-Please to read the [first chapter](lecture_notes_2025/lecture_notes.pdf) of the notes to ensure you have the necessary background for the upcoming lecture.
+Please read the [first chapter](lecture_notes_2025/lecture_notes.pdf) of the notes to ensure you have the necessary background for the upcoming lecture.

 ## Preliminary dates for continuous assessments (15% of final grade)
 - CA1: Thursday, 23/10/2025 CA on Approximation and complexity theory
 - CA2: Thursday, 30/10/2025 QA on Optimization
 - CA3: Thursday, 20/11/2025 CA on Optimization Landscape in NN
-- CA4: Thursday, 27/11/2025 QA on Architectures
+- CA4: Thursday, 04/12/2025 QA on Architectures
-- CA5: Thursday, 11/12/2025 CA on Neural Tangent Kernel
+- CA5: Thursday, 11/12/2025 QA on Neural Tangent Kernel
-- CA6: Thursday, 18/12/2025 QA on Generalization bounds I + II
+- CA6: Thursday, 18/12/2025 CA on Generalization bounds I + II

 &nbsp;